 When creating a whitelist, in the 'Home segment' tab, select 'Whitelist' in the 'Access control mode' field.
 When a whitelist is enabled, all devices registered in the router are automatically selected.
 You can manually manage devices by ticking and unticking them in the list.
 Press 'Save'.

-When creating a blacklist, you need to manually select the devices by ticking them in the list.
+When creating a blacklist, you need to select the devices by ticking them in the list manually.
 Press 'Save'.

 Access lists for the Guest segment and other custom segments (or additional access points) of the Keenetic router are configured in the same way.